What does AEO stand for?

 To progress to the Ivey HBA Program in third year, Ivey AEO students need to:

-- Enroll at Western or one of the Affiliated University Colleges for Years 1 and 2 with a full course load (5.0 full courses) during each regular academic year (September – April);
+- Enroll at Western or one of the Affiliated University Colleges for Years 1 and 2 with a full course load (5.0 credits) during each regular academic year (September – April);

-- Achieve an overall two-year average of at least 80.0% in 10.0 full university credits (5.0 in each year) in any faculty, in any program.
+- Achieve an overall two-year average of at least 80.0% in 10.0 full university credits (5.0 in each year; excluding pass/fail courses) in any faculty, in any program.
 The required two-year average for AEO students registered in the Faculty of Engineering is 78.0%;

 - Pass all courses in the first two years;